PereViader/ManualDi/README.md

 - `ScriptableObjectInstaller`

 This is the idiomatic Unity way to have both the configuration and engine object references in the same place.
-These classes just implement the `IInstaller` interface, there is no requirement for these classes to be used, so feel free to use IInstaller directly if you want.
+Using these classes is not required, they are just abstract classes that implement `IInstaller`.
+Feel free to use `IInstaller` directly if you prefer that.

 ```csharp
 public class SomeFeatureInstaller : MonoBehaviourInstaller